 A MA tool will have most of the functionality you are using across all of these tools or at least provide an integration between some so you can cut down on cost, time spent maintaining, and pulling reports out of each of the tools independently.

-3. You are using a CRM to send emails
+3. You're using a CRM to send emails

-You will definitely not nurture your leads by sending them emails/content based off their behaviors.
-Since lead nurturing is not a feature of a CRM tool, you won’t receive benefits.
-Nurtured leads from marketing automation produce, on average, a 20% increase in sales opportunities versus non-nurtured leads.
+You will definitely not be able to nurture your leads when by sending them emails/content based off their behaviors when using a CRM alone.
+Since lead nurturing is not a feature of a CRM tool, you won’t receive those benefits.

 4. You are moving to an inbound method of marketing and have no tools to support it

-Inbound marketing is the new way of marketing.
-Rather than old tactics, such as attending tradeshows, buying ad space and contact lists--which are all expensive and have low ROI--inbound is all about creating quality content to attract visitors to your website.
-The system then involves converting them into known leads that you can nurture with more quality content until they are ready to make a purchase.
+Inbound marketing has become a core marketing approach across B2B and B2C companies.
+Rather than relying on attending tradeshows, buying ad space or scrapping contact lists--which are all expensive and may even have a negative impact--inbound is all about creating quality content to attract visitors to your website.
+By having high-value, technical gated content, you then convert visitors into known leads that you can nurture with more quality content until they are ready to make a purchase.
 Inbound marketing is just one part of a successful marketing strategy.
 With the support of marketing automation, you will be able to turn inbound efforts into actual revenue.

 5. You have a small team and are in need of a solution to make online marketing efforts more efficient

-Small companies are usually full of resources wearing many hats and spread thin [any analogy of limited, over utilized resources would do here].
+Small companies are usually full of employees who handle a wide range of responsibilities and never have enough time.
 Marketing is often a shared role along with sales, support and business development.
 Oftentimes, this leads to marketing efforts becoming subpar or abandoned altogether.

-MA allows businesses with limited resources to run successful marketing campaigns and gain efficiencies.
-You can do this by creating repeatable workflows, landing page and email templates, and automated reporting and emails, so that resources can take those time savings and focus on other crucial business activities.
+Marketing automation helps businesses with limited resources run successful marketing campaigns and gain efficiencies.
+You can do this by creating repeatable workflows, landing page and email templates, and automated reporting and emails, so that employees can take those time savings and focus on other crucial business activities.

-Keep in mind that MA tools are not “plug and play.”
-There is also an investment of time on the front end to get everything set up and create content.
+Keep in mind that marketing automation tools are not “plug and play.”
+There is also an investment of time on the front end to get everything set up and to create content.
 Once created, TREW recommends doing an annual marketing plan that will drive new quarterly campaigns aligned to your business goals to make sure you are focused on the right efforts.

-If you identify with any of these signs and are ready to learn more about how marketing automation can improve your marketing efforts, contact us!
-TREW Marketing is a HubSpot Platinum Partner, which means we know marketing automation and believe that HubSpot is the perfect fit for our clients in engineering and technology, due to functionality, costs, and ease of use.
+If you identify with any of these signs and are ready to learn more about how marketing automation can improve your marketing efforts, visit our HubSpot resources page.